 When she was just fifteen years old, Roshini fell in love with dance and thus began her love affair with sarees too.
-From the moment she learned to strike her very first dance move to founding, Neelayadakshi, a collection of unique, handcrafted jewelry, she finds deep adoration for sarees, she unravels details about her favorite type of drapes “A starched cotton saree is my favorite.
+From the moment she learned to strike her very first dance move to founding, Neelayadakshi, a collection of unique, handcrafted jewellery, she finds deep adoration for sarees, she unravels details about her favourite type of drapes “A starched cotton saree is my favourite.
 Trust me it's the easiest thing to wear when you are running the whole day.
 Pleat it, pin it and you are done for the day!”

 Jayalakshmi Ravi - Business Woman

 To Jayalakshmi Ravi, Saree is the reminder of her first step into the big and busy work sphere “I was eighteen years old when I wore my first saree.
 I began my first day of work at BPL and since then, I have always been in awe of sarees and the comfort they bring.”

 She believes her saree is her armour “To me, saree is one of the foremost pieces of clothing that moves people to respect you.
 When you drape a saree an aura of respect follows you wherever you go.
 It inspires people to view you as an ambitious woman of bold personality.”

 Pragathi believes that a pattu saree goes hand in hand with the mellifluous kirtis that she loves to sing “Traditional attire adds to the culture of what we are singing and the meaning of a lot of the kritis we sing.
 Carnatic music is such a traditional art form that wearing sarees, especially pattu sarees, makes the experience more meaningful.”

 After our treasurable tete a tete with each of these successful women, we find that in some way, the sarees they lovingly drape stand for their beliefs.
 To them, a drape not only means comfort but confidence too.
 We salute these women and take immense inspiration from their unbreakable spirit.